Adldap2/Adldap2/docs/models/model.md

 If you need to check the existence of a model, use the property `exists`.

-How does it know if the model exists in AD?
+How does it know if the model exists in your LDAP directory?
 Well, when models are constructed from search results, the `exists` property on the model is set to `true`.

 ```php